GoogleCloudPlatform/professional-services/README.md

 We recommend making a separate copy of the configuration when you have to change configuration parameters.
 All pipeline steps are run with the config file as a command line option, and using separate copies makes tracking different pipeline runs more manageable.

 The main sections of the configuration are:
 * `file_paths`: Absolute locations of files read by the pipeline.
-The default values will work if the repo is cloned into the default home directory of a [Cloud AI Platform Notebook](https://cloud.google.com/ai-platform/notebooks/docs/), but may have to be changed in a different environment.
-The paths are subfolders of the repo, other than the location of a service account key (more on this key below in the subsection on local environment setup).
+These will have to be changed to fit your environment.
 * `global`: Core configuration information used by multiple steps of the pipeline.
 It contains the names of the BigQuery dataset and tables, the ID of the Google Cloud Platform project, AutoML Tables model/data identification parameters, etc.
 * `query_files`: Filenames of SQL queries used by the pipeline.
 * `query_params`: Parameters for substitution into individual SQL queries.